 - Touching a product in-store

 - Meeting with a representative for an in-person consultation

 The concept of customer journey analytics is to bring all these touch points together for a unified, 360-degree view.

-Customer journey analytics combines data with continuous intelligence to build a story that’s grounded in reality, not guesswork.
+Customer journey analytics combines data with customer intelligence to build a story that’s grounded in reality, not guesswork.
 And it operates hand-in-hand with behavioral analytics to dive deep into individual pathways, motivations, and purchasing habits.